molgenis/molgenis-py-consensus/README.md

 ### Consensus, Comments, and History
 The name of the consensus, comments and history table, without the prefix.

-### Server
-The URL of the API of your server.
-Don't forget to add the `/api/` behind your URL.

 ### Previous
 A list of numbers representing the previous exports in order to append the history.
 In this case